gasduster99/sppComp/try1/try1_2.md

 addition to estimation uncertainty of their parameters.
 -->

-Furthermore a model can mimimize biase, without reguard for estimation uncertainty, by including one model parameter to be fit to each observation.
+Furthermore a model can mimimize bias, without reguard for estimation uncertainty, by including one model parameter to be fit to each observation.
 These parameter estimates are totally unbiased, however such a model is also predictively usless since each estimated parameter is specifically bound to a